-Remember the John Mayer song “83″ when he wonders what happened to his lunchbox and why no one consulted him before throwing it in the trash?
-That kind of perfectly describes how I feel about hoop earrings.
+Remember the John Mayer song “83” when he wonders what happened to his lunchbox and why no one consulted him before throwing it in the trash?
+That kind of 2000s high school fashion perfectly describes how I feel about hoop earrings.
 Suddenly and overnight, these things just fell off a sartorial cliff.
-CF girls, we’re the taste-makers of our respective campuses.
-Any way I can talk you guys into bringing these back?

 6. Pullover Hoodies

 My pullover hoodies pretty much vanished into oblivion the day I started college, along with Total Request Live, my youthful metabolism, and the fortitude required to wear two polos at the same time.

 But for a hot minute (or okay, the first eighteen years of my life), I rocked one of these at least once a week.

 In college, I turned to yoga pants, North Face pullovers, and Nike Dunks for my lazy days.
 Before that, though, nothing said “I’m not trying too hard today” like a pullover hoodie, (#1) distressed flared jeans, and a full face of iridescent make-up.